Valaji: Structure and Lakshana

 Valaji is considered a janya rāgam of Chakravakam, the 16th Melakarta rāgam, though it can be derived from other melakarta rāgams, Harikambhoji, Vagadheeswari, Ramapriya, Vachaspati or Nasikabhooshani, by dropping both rishabham and madhyamam.
 Since Chakravakam is lowest in ordinal number among these 6 melakarta scales, Valaji is associated with it.

 Popular compositions

 Valaji is a pleasing scale, but has only a few compositions in classical music.
 It has been used to score film music as well.
-Here are some popular kritis composed in Valaji.
+Here are some popular compositions composed in Valaji.